daksh-semwal-kr/daksh-semwal-kr/README.md

 - 👋 Hi, I’m @dakshsemwal97
-- 👀 I’m interested in Movile Technology
+- 👀 I’m interested in Mobile Technology
 - 📫 How to reach me ...

 <!---